pomerium/documentation/content/docs/capabilities/metrics.md

 ### Requests per second

-The **Requests per second** chart calculates the average amount of proxied requests per second over the time span of an hour.
+The **Requests per second** chart calculates the average amount of proxied requests per second over the span of an hour.
 Requests are organized by date and time, and categorized by the following response status codes:

 - **200s** (200-299): successful responses
 - **300s** (300-399): redirection messages